We are looking for a PhD student with a Background in BCI-research:

-Admission requirements: PhD degree in Information & Computer Engineering, Biomedical Engineering, Computer Science, Electrical Engineering, or comparable studies.
+Admission requirements: Master degree in Information & Computer Engineering, Biomedical Engineering, Computer Science, Electrical Engineering, or comparable studies.

-Desired qualifications: Experience in biosignal processing, feature extraction and pattern recognition/ Machine Learning; knowledge of source localization based on multi-channel EEG derivatives; experience in the field of Neural Engineering especially in Brain-Computer Interfacing; experience with Matlab, Python or similar.
-Very good knowledge of English and team skills; Experience in Paper and Proposal writing as well as teaching.
+Desired qualifications: Experience in biosignal processing, feature extraction and pattern recognition; knowledge of source localization based on multi-channel EEG derivatives; experience in the field of Brain-Computer Interface (BCI); very good knowledge of English and team skills; knowledge of Windows/Linux operating systems; interest in a doing a PhD.
+Collaboration in teaching.
 Willingness to mobility (work in international projects, conferences, etc.).

 Salary classification: B 1 according to collective agreement for university employees; the monthly minimum remuneration for this position is currently € 2,864,50 gross (14 times per year).